konveyor/tackle-windup-api/README.md

 deployment.apps/windup-api condition met
 ```

-Now you can start testing the Windup API opening, in your browser, the Route url provided by OCP.
+Now you can start testing the Tackle Windup API opening, in your browser, the Route url provided by OCP.
 The route's URL is the value provided in the `HOST/PORT` column in the output of the command:
 ```shell
 oc get routes -n windup